-Great White Shark Cabot Pings In Long Island Sound For The First Time Ever, An ‘Unusual Area’ For Great Whites
+Great White Shark Cabot Pings In Long Island Sound For The First Time Ever, An ‘Unusual Area’ For The Species

-A great white shark pinged for the first time in Long Island Sound off the coast of Greenwich, Connecticut, early Monday morning, reported the Daily Mail.
+A great white shark pinged for the first time in Long Island Sound off the coast of Greenwich, Connecticut, early Monday morning, reported The Daily Mail.

 The shark in question is named Cabot and was tagged back in October 2018 by research group OCEARCH, which aims to collect previously unattainable data on ocean life.

-Cabot came in at 533 pounds and measured 9ft 8in before being released back into the ocean and continuously tracked.
-Since October, followers of the research group were kept up to date on Cabot’s whereabouts through his personal Twitter account, @GWSharkCabot.
+Cabot came in at 533 pounds and measured 9-feet-8-inches before being released back into the ocean and continuously tracked.
+Since October, followers of the research group were kept up to date on Cabot’s whereabouts through his personal Twitter account, GWSharkCabot.

 Cabot was one of seven white sharks captured, tagged, sampled, and released back into the waters of Nova Scotia in October.
 Since then, he has traveled to the Gulf of Maine, a common location for great whites, then down the Long Island coast, moving further south to Georgia.
 When he pinged in Savannah, Georgia, he was in the company of many other sharks.